Martin Doherty (Irish republican): Aftermath

 Photos of the paramilitary display at Doherty's funeral appeared in Irish newspapers causing John Bruton, the leader of opposition party Fine Gael, to criticise the government during a debate in Dáil Éireann.
 Bruton called the display "appalling, provocative and dangerous for everybody living in this city", and demanded the government enforce the law, which resulted in the debate being adjourned for thirty minutes in "uproar".
 A spokesman for the Fianna Fáil government stated that similar displays had occurred when Fine Gael were in power.

 An inquest into Doherty's death in November 2004 returned a verdict of unlawful killing by person or persons unknown.
 In 2006 a Garda superintendent stated the investigation into Doherty's death was ongoing, and that "We still have an unsolved murder and the file remains open.
 To date, no one has been made amenable".
 Doherty's family believe the Irish authorities are withholding key information about the case, and are demanding answers from the Irish government.
 Sinn Féin justice spokesman Aengus Ó Snodaigh pledged to raise this issue with the Minister for Justice, Equality and Law Reform, stating "Clearly the Irish government has very serious questions to answer about the ability of unionist death squads, led frequently by British agents, to attack and target Irish citizens with apparent impunity in this jurisdiction".
+In September 2026 Doherty's family launched proceedings against Fiosrú, the Garda Ombudsman, alleging a failure to investigate incidents that occurred during the Troubles.
 Doherty is regarded as a martyr by Irish republicans, with the Clonakilty cumann of Sinn Féin and the Martin Doherty Republican Flute Band named after him in Govan Glasgow, as well as the Nassau County chapter of the Irish Northern Aid Committee in the United States.
 An annual commemoration march from the Dick McKee memorial in Finglas village to nearby Glasnevin Cemetery takes place each year.